rubenmathew24/CS445-FinalProject/README.md

 ## How to use:

+### Use Application:

 1. Go into app.py

+2. Make sure PERFORM_TESTING variable is set to False

-2. Change the IMAGE variable to the path of the image you want to check
+3. Change the IMAGE variable to the path of the image you want to check

+4. Change the USE_GPU variable to true if you want easyocr to use your gpu

+5. Run app.py

+### Testing:

+1. Go into app.py

+2. Make sure PERFORM_TESTING variable is set to True

+3. Make sure the TESTS dictionary has all the tests you want where:
+	1. Key: Expected Print Name
+	2. Value: File name of image in images folder

-3. Change the USE_GPU variable to true if you want easyocr to use your gpu
+4. Change the USE_GPU variable to true if you want easyocr to use your gpu

-4. Run app.py
+5. Run app.py